DanMad/a-galaxy-far-far-away-theme/README.md

 To install this theme, follow these steps:

 1. Launch Visual Studio Code
+2. Press `⌘ commamd` + `p` to open the _Command Palette_
-2. Paste `ext install a-galaxy-far-far-away-theme`
+3. Paste `ext install a-galaxy-far-far-away-theme` into the _Command Palette_ and press `return`
-3. Press enter
+4. Click `Install` on the extension, in the _Extensions_ panel
+5. Select the theme you would like to use, from the three that are available:
+   - _Rogue Squadron_
+   - _The Clone Army_
+   - _The Empire_

-Alternatively, you can install this theme from the extension panel by searching for "A Galaxy Far, Far Away Theme".

-You can find this theme in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/).
+Alternatively, you can install this theme from the _Extensions_ panel by searching for `A Galaxy Far, Far Away Theme`, or from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=DanMad.a-galaxy-far-far-away).

 ## Information